PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-19 15:22:33
+Last updated: 2024-04-19 15:23:05
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby